Ubiquiti-App/UCRM-plugins/plugins/mkt-queue-sync/README.md

 ** When using UNMS V1 or later, it's necesary to creat an API password in UNMS -> Settings -> Users, and this passwords should be set in the plugin config.

+***Si te gusto mi trabajo o te ha sido de utilidad y crees que me merezco un cafea https://www.paypal.me/fgampel***
+***If you like the script or it helped you out and think I deserve a coffee https://www.paypal.me/fgampel***

 [Mikrotik Queue Wiki](https://wiki.mikrotik.com/wiki/Manual:Queue)